The finest pastel colors for a graceful adult!

 Wear it as a set with earrings or a ring, or give it as a gift to a loved one.

 |Material||silver, copper, glazes, alloys|

 Basic care for this is to wipe it dry occasionally.
-If the earrings gets dirty due to perspiration, etc., rinse it with water and then wipe it dry thoroughly with a soft cloth.
+If the ring gets dirty due to perspiration, etc., rinse it with water and then wipe it dry thoroughly with a soft cloth.

-The post fittings used for the earrings are made of titanium.
+The metal used for the ring is plated alloy.
 Although we have taken care to avoid allergic reactions, if you feel any skin irritation, do not use the product.